 So you’ve made your at-home coffee – what do you do with the grounds?
 People throw more than 6.6 million tons of coffee grounds into landfills yearly – when instead we can compost coffee grounds to fertilize our soil!
 When coffee grounds decompose, they act as a natural fertilizer, releasing nutrients into the soil.

-Instead of throwing away this precious organic material, consider putting it to use in your garden, your neighbors, or your city-wide compost.
+Instead of throwing away this precious organic material, consider putting it to use in your garden or your city-wide compost.
 Many coffee shops, including Starbucks, compost coffee grounds (check with your local coffee shop to see how they dispose of their coffee!) – so why not jump on the sustainable bandwagon at home?

 Think 6.6 million tons of coffee waste is a lot?
 Over 750 million paper filters are thrown away yearly.
 Many coffee filters are biodegradable – but if left to dry out in a landfill, they take much longer to decompose.
 Composting your coffee filters is essential in allowing them to break down quickly.
 Keep an eye out, though!
 Some coffee filters aren’t biodegradable once companies bleach them with chlorine or oxygen.